mozilla/learning-networks/clubs/events-women-girls-guide/content.md

 * Tell individuals you are talking about sensitive topics before the event so that they have time to digest and reflect on their own
 * Reference the agreed upon ground rules when needed
-* Encourage the opinions of those who are might no longer be sharing, if more appropriate ask them why they weren’t participating in a 1-1 setting which they will find more comfortable
+* Encourage the opinions of those who might no longer be sharing, or if more appropriate, ask them why they aren’t participating in a 1-1 setting which they may find more comfortable
 * Ask individuals to focus on outcomes and solutions, instead of solely focusing on the problems
 * Do regular check-ins with the attendees to see how they feel after a hard conversation.
-This should be done as a group, although you may choose to do further check-ins with individual people afterwards
+This should be done as a group, although you may choose to do further check-ins with individuals afterwards